ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 Now you have a full GraphQL API with queries, mutations, and custom actions automatically generated from your resource definition.
 That is actually all of the code you need to do it.

+> The ease of defining our domain model and configuring Ash to generate a powerful GraphQL API has been a game-changer.
+What used to be complex and time-consuming has become simplicity itself.
+>
+> — Alan Heywood, CTO, HereTask

 ### 4. Adding Encryption with AshCloak